kevinpmcc/blog/README.md

 1. Loading /articles page when nothing has changed.

-2. Loading /articles when a new article has been posted (/articles/new)
+2. Loading /articles when a new article has been posted (/articles/new make sure the new article appears!)

 3. Loading /articles when an article has its title changed  (edit link)